FOSSRIT/Free-Culture-Projects/KevinMGranger and kocsenc/README.markdown

 Note: Because I am unsure of the viablility of the first idea, I may pursue the alternate one mentioned here.o

-Note: I may partner up with someone for this.
+Note: I am partnering with @kocsenc for this

 ## Digital Refugees